BrentHoskins84/PhotoApp/README.md

 ## Installation and Setup Instructions

-Clone down this repo. you will need to have react native setup and configured.
+Before downloading the App you will need to get an UnSplash API key, for security reasons the API was has not been add to the repo.
+To get an API key for UnSplash, you can create an account [here]("https://unsplash.com/login")

 ```
-git clone
+git clone git@github.com:BrentHoskins84/PhotoApp.git
 ```

 Change Directories to the project